rrovetto/Astronautics-Terminology/README.md

 # Astronautics Terminology Catalog
 ## About
-This work provides a living catalog, collecting broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) and space traffic coordination (STC).
-The catalog is presently in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. [Contact here](https://ontospace.wordpress.com/contact).
+This work provides a living catalog, collecting broad but key terms (and their definitions from various sources) associated with the disciplines of astronautics/spaceflight, space situational awareness (SSA), and space traffic management and coordination.
+It also provides a living analysis toward developing products and recommendations for the community, aiming for terminological harmonization, semantic interoperability, and ontology development (for the latter [see this](https://ontospace.wordpress.com).
+The term catalog provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. [Contact here](https://ontospace.wordpress.com/contact).
 ### Goals
 - To provide a non-exhaustive catalog of key generic terms and their various definitions (to serve as a general reference).
 - To examine and compare terms and those definitions.